Aliases for NOX1 Gene

 GeneCards Summary for NOX1 Gene

 NOX1 (NADPH Oxidase 1) is a Protein Coding gene.
-Diseases associated with NOX1 include synucleinopathy and galactosemia.
+Diseases associated with NOX1 include chronic granulomatous disease and synucleinopathy.
 Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include oxidoreductase activity and Rac GTPase binding.
 An important paralog of this gene is NOX5.

 UniProtKB/Swiss-Prot for NOX1 Gene